-Applicants to the LL.M. program may seek Fall (August) admission.
+Applicants to the LL.M. program may seek Fall admission.
 Full-time enrollment and research done in Madison for two regular semesters (i.e., fall and spring) is necessary to satisfy the academic year physical presence residence requirement.

-this website.
+Most browsers should be able to open the PDF files on this webpage.
 If you need a free PDF viewer, please visit Adobe Acrobat Reader.
-Contact us for

-1. A completed Application Form
+1. A Completed Application Form

 The same application form is used for both the LL.M. and the S.J.D. programs.
-The application form may be filled in online and saved as a pdf or printed and scanned in as a pdf.
+The application form may be filled in online and saved as a PDF or printed and scanned in as a PDF.